Eschatologue/CM_wiki/docs/option/feat/feat-general.md

 When you take the Attack action and attack with melee weapon that has the :weapon-prop-finesse: Finesse property, you can choose to deal either :dmg-slashing: Slashing or :dmg-piercing: Piercing damage.

 **Fleuret**
-The first creature you hit on your turn has :d20-disadv: Disadvantage on :d20-attack: Attack Roll against you until the start of your next turn.
+The first creature you hit on your turn has :d20-disadv: Disadvantage on any attack against you until the start of your next turn.

+--8<-- "includes/snippets/item-property.md"
+--8<-- "includes/snippets/item-mastery.md"